Friday, October 11, 2024

 The Mechanics of Late Payments and Credit Scores

-Now that we have a clear idea of the importance of the payment history factor, we shall examine the impact that late payments alone have on your credit score.
+Now that we understand the importance of the payment history factor, we shall examine the impact that late payments alone have on credit scores.

 When is a Payment Considered Late?

-When it comes to credit reporting, 30 days or more past due, a late payment may happen.
+Regarding credit reporting, a late payment may happen 30 days or more past due.
 Nevertheless, most creditors have their policies:

 Grace periods: Most creditors offer a grace period of 10-15 days before they levy a late fee.